Liams-theCreator/leetWarmup/README.md

-I'ts a warmup to begin my journey on 1337 Cursus
+I'ts a warmup to begin my journey on 1337 Cursus.